 Cons: Instagram’s hashtag suggest tool won’t kick in here.
 Plus, you have to remember to come back and take this extra step.
 It’s easy to forget!

-In-Comment Pro Tip: You can use Tailwind’s Pinterest scheduler to send over both the caption AND the hashtags.
+In-Comment Pro Tip: You can use Tailwind’s scheduler to send over both the caption AND the hashtags.
 Just put a couple of line breaks between caption and hashtags to make it easy to cut out the hashtags when it’s time to post.
 Don’t forget to use Tailwind’s hashtag finder – whether you’re scheduling on desktop or mobile.

 How to Hide Hashtags in Your Instagram Captions

 They’re only hidden until someone clicks on “more,” but this method can give your post a nice, streamlined look in the feed while at the same time only requiring you to post once!
-Simply format your caption in something like Notes, Evernote, or the Tailwind Pinterest scheduler, and paste it all in.
+Simply format your caption in something like Notes, Evernote, or the Tailwind Scheduler, and paste it all in.